TheZeus121/2048-arkta/README.md

 ---------------------
 1. Compile the code by running `make all` (this does need a normal nasm, custom gcc and binutils, http://wiki.osdev.org/GCC_Cross-Compiler look here for more info) or by getting a compiled kernel from GitHub releases.
 2. Now you have a choice:
-  a) Put the kernel in an .iso file by running update_image.sh script (if I recall correctly, you need grub and xorriso for it to work, probably also some grub-utils).
+    * Put the kernel in an .iso file by running update_image.sh script (if I recall correctly, you need grub and xorriso for it to work, probably also some grub-utils).
 I won't put an iso here just because I will need to find a link to the GRUB source code and link the correct version and I'm too lazy for that :P
-  b) If you really want to test if it works on your computer with qemu, there's no need to create an .iso.
+    * If you really want to test if it works on your computer with qemu, there's no need to create an .iso.
 You can just do `qemu-system-i386 -kernel whatever_you_named_the_kernel`, if you have qemu-system-x86_64 or any other compatible architecture it should work, too.
-  c) If you already are using GRUB as your bootloader, you can add a menu entry that's similar to the one you can find in grub.cfg file pointing to the correct location of the 2048/Arkta kernel.
+    * If you already are using GRUB as your bootloader, you can add a menu entry that's similar to the one you can find in grub.cfg file pointing to the correct location of the 2048/Arkta kernel.
 If you do this, don't forget to run `update-grub`.
 3. There you go, enjoy this pinnacle of gaming.

 How to use it